KMS1437/book_bot/README.md

 ## Future Plans

 - **Add Book Descriptions and Cover Images:** Enhance the database to include detailed descriptions and cover images for each book.
+- **Add a genre selection feature:** Users choose their tastes and books are found only at their sight

 ---